Hela (character): Powers and abilities

 Although Hela is classified as an Asgardian and has the physical stature of an Asgardian, her actual heritage is as a full blooded giant of Jötunheimr, even though both races share similar attributes.
 Hela possesses attributes common to Asgardian gods.
 She possesses superhuman strength, speed, stamina, agility, reflexes and durability at levels far surpassing those of the vast majority of either race.
 Her vast strength has allowed her to engage in sustained hand-to-hand combat with Thor.
 Like all Asgardians she has resistance to magic.

 Hela has vast mystical powers which she can use for various effects like limitless astral projection while retaining many of her powers and abilities, firing deadly bolts of energy from her hands which can age or even kill Asgardians, levitation and the creation of illusions, she can manipulate the dark magic.
 Her most powerful ability is her Hand of Glory, a technique that uses mystical energy to enhance the strength of her punch to kill even an Asgardian.

 As a Death Goddess, Hela has a pact with Death, allowing her to claim the souls of any worshipper of the Asgardians and the Asgardians themselves and take them to Hel or Niflheim, as well as able to travel nearly anywhere within the Nine Worlds in an instant.
 While Hela's touch is fatal to mortals as well and she is capable of stealing their souls into Hel, she generally did not claim the souls of mortal heroes unless she finds their souls particularly appealing, leaving that task to the Valkyries who took the souls of heroes to Valhalla.
 Hela is usually willing to wait until a person has died before claiming the soul, but she can kill a healthy human or even Asgardian with a single touch, her "touch of death."
 Hela is also willing to use her illusions to kill living Asgardians.
 Hela also has the ability to restore a dead Asgardian to life provided their spirits have not passed on to the afterlife, but she rarely used these abilities.

 Hela always wears her magical cloak which enhances her strength and keeps her young and healthy.
 The goddess has jet black hair and bright green eyes.
 Without the cloak, Hela reverts to her true form: in this form half of her body is healthy and beautiful, while the other half is decaying, though it appears alive and beautifully healthy while she wears her cloak.
 Without the cloak Hela is very weak and can barely move, and her powers are greatly reduced; she is unable to levitate or even stand, and cannot project mystical bolts.
-Hela doesn't need to wear the cloak; simply touching it is enough to restore her to her stronger form.
+Hela does not need to wear the cloak; simply touching it is enough to restore her to her stronger form.

 Hela is often armed with her "Nightsword," and is a proficient swordswoman.

 Hela can command all of the dead who dwell in Hel and Niflheim, but she has no power over the dead in Valhalla.